Primary

 Coordinate your breath with movement: inhale as you arch into cow (dropping belly, lifting head), exhale as you round into cat (tucking chin, lifting spine).
 Move slowly and feel each vertebra articulate.

-Want Cat Cow Stretch in your program?
+See where Cat Cow Stretch fits in your weekly plan

 Start on hands and knees in tabletop.